When & How to Switch Car Insurance Companies: Complete Guide for 2026

 Price Increases and Rate Hikes

 Price remains the dominant factor driving insurance switches, with 66% of auto insurance holders ranking affordability as their most important consideration when choosing a provider.
-According to 2026 data, 33% of policyholders are likely to switch within the next 90 days—the highest switching intent since 2018, up 7 points from Q1 2025.
+A record 33% of policyholders plan to switch within the next 90 days — the highest level since 2018, up 7 points from Q1 2025.
 Younger policyholders aged 18–29 show even higher intent at 56%.

 Pincher's Pro Tip

 Shop for quotes annually even if you're satisfied with your current insurer.
-Insurance markets fluctuate frequently, and regular comparison shopping can save $400–$900 per year.
+Insurance markets fluctuate frequently, and regular comparison shopping can save $300–$800 per year.
+The gap between the cheapest and most expensive insurer for the same driver can top $1,000 per year.

 Poor Customer Service and Claims Handling